pololu/apa102-arduino/README.md

 ledStrip.endFrame(ledCount);
 ~~~~

-The APA102 LEDs do not require any particular timing.
-However, each LED will start displaying its new color as soon as the color has been received.
-The update time is not coordinated with the other LEDs in the strip.
-Therefore, depending on your application, it might be important to make this whole sequence be as quick as possible.

 For a complete example sketch showing how to use the low-level interface, see the Brightness example included with this library.

 ## Chaining LED strips together